-Partnering with other family farmers is a great way to support other farm operations while being able to expand what we can offer our shareholders.
+Partnering with other family farmers is a great way to support other farm operations while being able to expand what we can offer our customer.
 It’s also important for the long-term sustainability of family farms.
 When the going gets tough – as it sometimes will – it’s essential to have farm friends to lend a hand (or a tractor).

 Misty Brook Farm, 156 Bog Road Albion, ME (formerly Spring Hill Rd.
 Barre, MA)